 „Hardly any instrument for influencing daily mobility behaviour has as much potential as mobility management.
 And hardly any other instrument should quickly become the common standard if we want to achieve the necessary transport transition in time.“

+The content and editorial creation of the VCÖ factsheet is done by VCÖ.
+The content does not necessarily reflect the opinion of the supporting institutions.
 This factsheet was produced with the financial support of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

 Media owner, editor and publisher: VCÖ, 1050 Vienna, ZVR no. 674059554.